1089th meeting – 30 June 2010

 (15% of the daily allowance)

 IV.
 OTHER EXPENSES

-1. Other expenses incurred by members in connection with their attendance at the meeting, such as visa fees and vaccination costs, which are strictly unavoidable, shall be reimbursed.
+1. Other expenses incurred by the Commissioner in connection with his or her attendance at the meeting, such as visa fees and vaccination costs, which are strictly unavoidable, shall be reimbursed.
 Such claims shall be accompanied by evidence of the expenditure actually incurred.

 2. Expenses related to insurance, representation, communication by telephone or fax, the use of the Internet and the rental of meeting rooms are not reimbursed.

 When travelling on behalf of the Council of Europe, the Commissioner is covered in respect of risks specifically related to such travel by insurance taken out by the Organisation on his or her behalf.
 He or she is nevertheless obliged in the first instance to exhaust all possibilities of payment of benefits due to him or her under the scheme to which they are affiliated in his or her own country in respect of illness and accident occurring during the journey and/or the meeting.

 The expenses referred to above shall be refunded upon submission of a claim certified true and correct by the Commissioner, to which all vouchers required by the rules must be appended.

 Note 1 Rate in force at 1 January 2010.